THE PEOPLE of ROCK and ROLL

 Red Robinson

-(respected Vancouver BC disk jockey - site has significant history information).
-He is on CISL 650 Sunday afternoon from noon to 4pm.
-His CD "Sunrise: The Dawn of Rock and Roll", has interviews with key artists from the beginnings of RnR - complete with booklet of photos - available at Neptune Records in Vancouver BC.
+His CD "Sunrise: The Dawn of Rock and Roll", has interviews with key artists from the beginnings of RnR - complete with a booklet of photos, available at Neptoon Records in Vancouver BC.

 Pat O'Day